CraftySquad/mean-enterprise.ui/README.md

 MEAN-Enterprise's purpose for existence is to provide a best practices, "enterprise-grade" boilerplate for a MEAN stack (MongoDB, Express, Angular.js, Node.js) web application.

+# Angular-Material
+The app utilizes Angular Material, 'a set of reusable, well-tested, and accessible UI components based on the Material Design system'.
+The UI was based on the material-start repo @ https://github.com/angular/material-start.

 # Intended Features

 * **Get up and go**: clone the repo, run simple prerequisite steps, have a MEAN stack application ready to go